preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 To select an image, double click or select the image and click "SELECT".

 Videos
-******
+*******
-For Videos, select the provider(s) that are set up, for example "Microsoft Stream" for your company's Office 365 Stream, or "YouTube".
+To add a video, select one of the providers that are set up, for example "Microsoft Stream" for your company's Office 365 Stream, or "YouTube".

 .. image:: media-picker-video-new.png